 After rapid access to scalable computational power that can grow as your research grows?
 Need to share knowledge and collaborate across research infrastructure and institutions?

-Instead of spending weeks of effort and loads of precious grant money buying or building computers for your needs, use the Melbourne Research Cloud as your as your personal virtual server and storage.
+Instead of spending weeks of effort and loads of precious grant money buying or building computers for your needs, use The University of Melbourne Research Cloud as your as your personal virtual server and storage.

-The Melbourne Research Cloud links you to the national research cloud (NeCTAR) which supports collaboration via its 7 nodes, including The University of Melbourne, Monash, National Computation Infrastructure (NCI), E-Research South Australia (ERSA), University of Tasmania, Queensland Cyber Infrastructure Foundation (QCIF) and Intersect (NSW), with a new node soon to come online in Auckland, NZ.
+The University of Melbourne Research Cloud links you to the national research cloud (NeCTAR) which supports collaboration via its 7 nodes, including The University of Melbourne, Monash, National Computation Infrastructure (NCI), E-Research South Australia (ERSA), University of Tasmania, Queensland Cyber Infrastructure Foundation (QCIF), Intersect (NSW), and Auckland, NZ.